wh-iterabb-it/katelibby/README.md

 `!luck`     - Test your luck, and see how good it is

-`!mtastatus`- returns the MTA status of the certain line.

 `!in`       - remind you of something at a different time

 `!uptime`   - Calculates the amount of uptime of Kate